Oranju Poika

-At one time, this lake reached 20 to 30 feet in depth and its catchment area had thick forest coverage, covering more than twenty acres of land.
+At one time, this lake reached 20 to 30 feet in depth and its catchment area had thick forest covering more than twenty acres of land.
 It was a source of perennial water flow that nourished the ponds, wells and streams of surrounding areas of the hill for 5 to 10 km, reaching the majority of Thiruvananthapuram.

 Development

-This water body is now reduced to small patches in its original bed due to the removal of the hill on the northern side to drain the lake.
+The lake is now reduced to small patches in its original bed due to the removal of the hill on the northern side to drain the lake.
 The lake is to be replaced with construction.

 The forest on two shores and the closed campuses of organizations that came during recent years on other two sides provided cover for this destruction.
 An unauthorized road was constructed on the northern side to bring in machinery and remove sand and earth.
 Artificial tanks are to be installed for processing coir with chemicals, for establishing a waste processing unit and a plastic shredding facility.